COVID-19 Emergency Response Resources

 - Sample Food Handling Guidelines (Market Umbrella PDF)

-Marketing your farmers market is key for growing your customer base and attracting quality vendors.
-Through vibrant promotions, special events, and customer feedback, you can maintain excitement around your market throughout the growing season.
-The following resources provide new ideas and best practices for marketing your farmers market.
+Marketing is key for growing your customer base and attracting quality vendors.
+Through promotions, special events, and customer feedback, you can generate excitement for your market throughout the season.

 - Marketing the Market (Kansas Rural Center Sustainable Agriculture Management Guides PDF)